Plumsail/forms-docs/Public/how-to/email.rst

 You can send a customized email with form data using Power Automate (MS Flow) and Plumsail Forms connector.

-Here you find instructions on how to create an automated flow from scratch.
+Here you will find instructions on how to create an automated flow from scratch.
 You can also create the same flow from the |template0| and jump to :ref:`configure_email` step.

 .. |template0| raw:: html